kentlouisetonino/kentlouisetonino/README.md

-> Hello, I'm a Software Developer with over 2 years of experience in NodeJS Application Development.
+> Hello, I'm a Software Engineer with over 2 years of experience in NodeJS Application Development.

 <br />